The following publications tell the story of the founding and evolution of the National Council of Examiners for Engineering and Surveying.

 All member licensing boards now use uniform national engineering examinations.

-The organization’s name is changed to National Council of Examiners for Engineering and Surveying (NCEES).
+The organization’s name is changed to the National Council of Examiners for Engineering and Surveying (NCEES).

 The afternoon portion of the FE examination is offered in six discipline-specific modules (Chemical, Civil, Industrial, Electrical, Mechanical, and General) in order to test upper-division knowledge.